Back to Don's Maps

 Grotte du Mas d'Azil

-Looking back upstream from the walkway along the road, we can see the entrance of the river to the grotte, and the light reflecting off the stream, with the roof of the grotte far overhead.
+Looking back upstream from the walkway along the road, we can see the southern entrance of the river to the grotte, and the light reflecting off the stream, with the roof of the grotte far overhead.
 The angular end of the short pedestrian path to the start of the grotte may also be seen in silhouette in this photograph.

 Photo: Don Hitchcock 2008